 CONTENDING IDEAS in WESTERN EUROPE (1 of 6)

-William of Ockham | Aucassin and Nicolette | Mind and Sailing Ships
+Peter Abelard | Peter Lombard, Church Philosopher | Thomas Aquinas | William of Ockham | Aucassin and Nicolette | Mind and Sailing Ships

-Literacy was rising, and by the 1100s the crusades had become more aware of Aristotle, which disturbed some churchmen.
+In the late 11th century and early 1100s, schools to be called universities arose in Italy, France and England for the study of arts, law, medicine, and theology.
+Literacy was rising, and the crusades made Europeans more aware of Aristotle, which disturbed some churchmen.
 When Aristotle was introduced to the West, the Church saw his works as incompatible with Christianity and banned them.
 The Church found Aristotle's writing in conflict with its belief in the creation described in the Old Testament, Aristotle having believed in the eternity of heaven and earth.
 The Church accepted Plato rather than Aristotle, including Plato's doctrine that abstractions were "real" in the sense that they were not merely labels.

 Abelard held to a fundamental point in philosophy: that something should be understood before it was believed.
 He was proposing a division between faith and knowledge.
 For Abelard, faith alone did not answer the question whether one should be a Christian, a Muslim or a Hindu.
 He claimed that doubting led to inquiry and inquiry led to wisdom, and that by comparing arguments and choosing the best among rival alternatives one could come to truth.
 Influenced by Europe's recent exposure to Aristotle, he believed in dialogue as the basis of logic – Aristotle having begun his study of logic as lessons in how to succeed in the kind of debates in Plato's writings.

-Abelard not only down played Plato's abstractions, he celebrated the specifics that expressed itself in an interest in individual humans, which set him against Church tradition.
+Abelard not only down-played Plato's abstractions, he celebrated the specifics that expressed itself in an interest in individual humans, which set him against Church tradition.
 The Church saw interest in biography and autobiography as concern with vanities and conceits.
 But in Christendom biographies and autobiographies were making a comeback, and Abelard wrote an autobiography titled The History of My Calamities, which helped rekindle interest in personality.

 Abelard had fallen in love with one of his students, Heloise, the niece of a prominent Parisian clergyman, Fulbert, on the staff at the cathedral of Notre Dame.
 Abelard married Heloise.
 Marriage for the member of a religious order was a disgrace, and Abelard tried to keep it secret.
 Fulbert with a gang of men attacked Abelard and castrated him.
 Because of the castration Abelard was barred from the priesthood.